 In the world of free website hosting, Infinityfree stands out for good reasons.
 It has a well-designed website that makes a positive impression and ticks the right boxes for us.
 Its homepage gets a C performance grade in our load time test but other than that, it looks pretty solid.

-Infinityfree has been in the business for over six years, claims to have 300,000 users, and offers unlimited disk space and bandwidth (albeit with a very generous 50,000 daily hits).
+Infinityfree has been in the business for over six years, claims to have over 350,000 users, and offers unlimited disk space and bandwidth (albeit with a very generous 50,000 daily hits).
 You can host as many domains as you want but you will only get 10 email accounts and one FTP to upload your content.

 There are no hidden fees and despite its free status, you will get a 99.9% uptime guarantee (although that said, you are more or less on your own if your site goes down) and the popular Softaculous Script installer with more than 400 applications.